Choosing Dr. Neavin as your Breast Augmentation Surgeon

 It can be a daunting task to find a plastic surgeon who can meet your precise expectations and goals for your breast augmentation.
 After all, plastic surgery makes huge changes to your body.
-Even after you decide the size you want your breasts to be surgery or the type of breast implants you desire, you still have to find a highly qualified and experienced plastic surgeon.
+Even after deciding on your size and the type of implant; you still have to find a highly qualified and experienced plastic surgeon.

-To gain a better understanding of your ideal outcome and to get the best results, Dr. Neavin may ask you to come to your consultation with photographs of breasts that you like as well as ones that you don’t.
+To gain a better understanding of your ideal outcome and to get the best breast augmentation results, Dr. Neavin may ask you to come to your consultation with photographs of breasts that you like as well as ones that you don’t.
 The comparison will help Dr. Neavin narrow down the aesthetics you desire and determine the best approach for your breast augmentation procedure.

 If you’re ready to go with your breast augmentation then you’ve probably done some research and you may have chosen your ideal cup size, but what you may not readily consider is which implant will create the perfect look for your form.
 The material you choose for your procedure will often dictate the shape, texture and consistency of your look, which will further enhance your body.

-The shape will influence projection and cleavage for your procedure.
+The shape will influence projection and cleavage for your breast enlargement procedure.
 That is, size is only one important consideration when it comes to customizing your end look.
 Saline, silicone, and gummy bear breast implants are all capable of adding volume, but they each have their own unique advantages and disadvantages that are important to examine before you make your final decision.

 Silicone and Gummy Bear Implants

 Silicone implants are composed of a thick gel that takes the form of the natural breast; gummy bear implants™ are an offshoot of silicone, which have even greater cohesive qualities.

 In some other areas of the world, such as Dubai and many places in Europe, the most common implants used for breast augmentation are textured.
 But whatever you choose, your anatomy and aesthetic desires must be considered and integrated into the plan properly.